ECEntrics/janus-ci-cd/README.md

 # Janus
-> A Dockerized Jenkins CI-CD system for Apella
+> A Dockerized Jenkins CI-CD system for Concordia

-Janus is a Docker image that contains an instance of Jenkins with all the necessary configuration built into it for handling the CI-CD of Apella.
+Janus is a Docker image that contains an instance of Jenkins with all the necessary configuration built into it for handling the CI-CD of Concordia.

 ## Prerequisites